Ideas & Inspiration

 - “Paper” a wall in your home office with postcards or snapshots.
 Use removable adhesive or mounting putty unless you want a permanent installation.

 Most corporate office cubicles are decorated in neutral colors, so it's easy to accessorize them.
+Here's some practical deas on how to decorate an office.

 - Put a desk lamp in one corner of your cube for a welcoming feel.